If you volunteer at STSFT, there are lots of different roles you can do.

 You will mainly be based in the Medical Equipment Library.
 You will also visit wards in the hospital on morning collections.

-You can find out more by downloading the job description by clicking here.
+You can find out more by downloading the job description by clicking this link: Medical equipment library support role description.

 You will help people keep up their levels of movement and independence.
 This is while they are staying in hospital.
 You will encourage people to go for walks or do some exercises in a chair.